angel-git/assetto-corsa/readme.md

 ## connect
 go to ``http://localhost:8080``

-## Improvements
+## tech improvements
-use websocket instead of polling?
+- use websocket instead of polling?
+- if accessed from phone the lock screen will kick at any time, create application instead??